Calanthe/Calanthe.github.io/_drafts/2013-11-15-purrfect-node-knockout-game.markdown

 here will be img tutor? list of meme, big cat and avatar

-Because of the limited, 48h time of the competition, we managed to animate only the chemical cat.
-On the following pictures, you can see examples of waiting and running animations used in the game:
+On the following pictures, you can see examples of waiting and running animations of each cat prepared for the game:

 here will be 2 animated cats - with captions?

+Because of the limited, 48h time of the competition, we managed to use only the chemical cat.

 ###Rendering with Pixi.js

-[Pixijs][pixijs] is a JavaScript framework, which renders 2d webGL fast graphic with canvas fallback.
-We decided to use this library, because since it supports Spine animations, it is the easiest solution to combine it with our animated cat.
+[Pixijs][pixijs] is a JavaScript framework, which renders 2d [WebGL][webgl] fast graphic with canvas fallback.
+We decided to use this library, because since it supports [Spine][spine] animations, it is the easiest solution to combine it with our animated cat.

 This is how rendering basic stage and background looks in Pixi.js: